bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

   ```

   > [!NOTE]
   > The default for `<pre>` and `<script>` elements is the `Preserve` option.
-To change that, use the `diff:whitespace` attribute, for example:
+To change that, use the `diff:whitespace` attribute.
+For example:

   ```html
   <pre diff:whitespace="RemoveWhitespaceNodes">...</pre>
   ```

 - **Perform case insensitive comparison:** By default, all text comparison is case sensitive, but if you want to perform a case insensitive comparison of text inside elements or attributes, use the `diff:ignoreCase` attributes on elements and `:ignoreCase` modifier on attributes.
-For example, to do case insensitive comparison of the text in the `h1` element:
+For example, to perform a case insensitive comparison of the text in the following `h1` element , do the following:

   ```html
   <h1 diff:ignoreCase>HellO WoRlD</h1>
   ```

-  To do case insensitive comparison of the text inside the `title` attribute:
+  To perform case insensitive comparison of the text inside the `title` attribute, do the following:

   ```html
   <h1 title:ignoreCase="HeaDinG">...</h1>